Behzad Bolour

-Behzad Bolour or Behzad Bolurforushan (born 23 March 1965), is one of the senior editors and producers of BBC Persian since 1990 and the producer and director of the program "Bolour Banafsh".
+Behzad Bolour or Behzad Bolurforushan (born 23 March 1965) is one of the senior editors and producers of BBC Persian since 1990, and the producer and director of the program Bolour-e Banafsh.
 Behzad is a member of the old family of Bolurforushan in Tehran.
-He is related on his mother's side to Abbas Mirza Qajar and by his father to the importer of the Nickel silver and Crystal Factory of Iran, Mohammad Hassan Bolurforushan.
+His background his mother's side goes back to Abbas Mirza Qajar, and by his father to the importer of the Nickel silver and Crystal Factory of Iran, Mohammad-Hassan Bolurforushan.